Research project

 The study is subject to the usual rules on academic integrity, impartiality and independence as applied by the Royal Netherlands Academy of Arts and Sciences (KNAW), the Dutch Research Council (NWO) and the joint Universities of the Netherlands (formerly VSNU).

-See also: Academic integrity at Leiden University
+See also the webpage about Academic integrity at Leiden University

 The Royal Household will not be involved in any way with the design and execution of the research project or with the formulation of the results.